Public health emergency – COVID-19

 - CFOS/CYFOS representative (unless advised of unavailability by CFOS/CYFOS psychiatrist or team leader)

-Should the FLO not be available to attend as required (i.e. for reasons related to COVID-19), the ARMC may proceed without that member present.
+Should the forensic liaison officer not be available to attend as required (i.e. for reasons related to COVID-19), the ARMC may proceed without that member present.

 In the absence of being able to hold an ARMC with full membership, AMHS services should establish additional processes to ensure the objects and functions of the ARMC are fulfilled, including: